nuhaaajamu/PhyloGenix/README.md

 ## Visualization Using FASTA File Example

-This is an example tree that is generated using the "example_file.fasta" file in the repository
+This is an example tree that is generated using the "example_file.fasta" file in the repository and UPGMA algorithm

 ![Generated Phylogenetic Tree](example_tree.png)